Lullabot/olivero-tugboat/README.md

    - Pulls in a zip file of the Drupal's `sites/default/files` directory.
 2. Standard install (setting the default theme to Olivero)
 3. Minimal install (setting the default theme to Olivero)

+The preloaded content preview can be found at [https://lb.cm/olivero](https://lb.cm/olivero).

+# Visual diffs

+Tugboat will generate visual diffs against the base preview.
+To do this, you'll need to commit your changes to a new branch, push it, and then tell Tugboat to build through the Tugboat admin UI.

 ## How to update the database, and files (assumes MacOS)